Today's stock tips by Sudarshan Sukhani, Mitessh Thakkar

-Indian indices are likely to open near record highs on Tuesday tracking gains in Asian peers.
-The SGX Nifty was also trading over 100 points higher near 15,850 indicating a positive opening for the Indian markets.
-Stocks including Indian Bank, Info Edge will be in focus.
+The Indian market is likely to open higher amid positive global cues.
+The trend on SGX Nifty also indicates a positive opening for the index in India with an 80 points gain.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com

-—Sell Havells with a stop loss of Rs 995, target at Rs 970
+—Sell Shriram Transport Finance with a stop loss of Rs 1,385, target at Rs 1,350

 Mitessh Thakkar - mitesshthakkar.com

-—Buy Bandhan Bank with a stop loss of Rs 334, target at Rs 359
+—Buy ICICI Prudential with a stop loss of Rs 594, target at Rs 620

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.